 Your health record will only be shared with services that provide you with care or treatment, and on a need to know basis.
 You can ask that some of your information is made ‘private’.
 This means it will not be seen by others on your ‘shared care record’.

 Consenting to share your care record

-You can also find out more by reading our “Sharing your care record – a guide for people that use our services” leaflet.
+- Our “Sharing your care record – a guide for people that use our services” leaflet